Importance of Accreditation

 International Assembly for Collegiate Business Education (IACBE)

-Select business programs at National University has received specialized accreditation through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
-For a list of accredited programs please refer to IACBE’s member status page on their website.
+The School of Business and Economics has received specialized accreditation for some business programs through the International Accreditation Council for Business Education (IACBE) located at 11960 Quivira Road in Overland Park, Kansas, USA.
+For a list of accredited programs, please view the IACBE member status page.

 International Accreditation Commission for Systemic Therapy Education (IACSTE)